nyestemiki/Netflix-clone/Readme.md

 #### To do

-1. Progressline on "Continue Watching"

-2. Footer
+1. Footer

-3. Finish cover
+2. Finish cover

-4. Hover on films
+3. Hover on films

-5. Sliding strips
+4. Sliding strips

-6. Responsive design
+5. Responsive design

-7. Videos and images stored online
+6. Videos and images stored online